Constructing Highly Symmetric Compact Manifolds and Algebraic Varieties: Algebraic varieties and

 \subsection{Proof of \autoref{thm:mainBir}}

 \begin{summary} Applying the results of the previous section, we prove one of our main results, \autoref{thm:mainBir} (from \autopageref{thm:mainBir}).
-We embed every \nilpotent{2} group $G$ of rank at most $r$ to a theta group corresponding to an admissible tuple of bounded length.
+We embed every nilpotent group $G$ of class at most $2$ and rank at most $r$ to a theta group corresponding to an admissible tuple of bounded length.
 Then the uniformisation of the corresponding action of the theta group over the field $k$ gives an action on a fixed variety $X_{r,k}$ (depending on $r$ and the field). \end{summary}